Top 10 China Digital Marketing Trends (2019)

 While this trend began in 2018, we are confident it will continue well into 2019 and beyond.
 Live-streaming was the initially expected to become the dominant form of content for brands in China in early 2018, but users have quickly shown their preferences for short video content.
 For brands getting started with digital marketing in China this is an ad format you won’t want to miss.

 Short-videos have become all the rage in China, with a multitude of apps focusing on this particular form of content including Douyin (Tik Tok), Meipai, Kuaishou, and Quanmin K Ge.
-Douyin was the most popular of these with a user base of over 500 million and users spending an average of 52 minutes per day on the platform.
+Douyin was the most popular of these with a user base of over 500 million and users spending an average of 52 minutes per day on the platform as of January 2019.
 We’ve covered a few of these apps in previous blogs that you can check out below.

 Back to the trend, Short-video content is expected to drastically change the way users consume content.
-2017 & 2018 were the first years that marketers began taking advantage of this.
-Users report that this popularity is due to their increasingly fragmented lifestyles of Chinese citizens, in that average users only have time to engage with bite size pieces of content.
+2017 & 2018 were the first years that digital marketers in China began taking advantage of this.
+Users report that this popularity is due to thei increasingly fragmented lifestyles of Chinese citizens, in that average users only have time to engage with bite size pieces of content.

 “Short video is rich in content while short in time, it’s very suitable to kill your fragmented spare time,” Jiang Yige, a Singapore-based analyst at FengHe Fund Management, wrote to CNBC in an email note.
 (Source CNBC)

 With no slowdown in site, we predict that short-video content will become the dominant form of content for big and small brands alike.